elf-alchemist/masterpack/README.md

 And, if successful, you will now be the proud owner of your own copy of `masterpack.wad`.

-To play this, run it with a modern Doom source port, with xMAPINFO support, such as DSDA-Doom, Woof!, Eternity or the ZDoom family.
-By merely dragging and dropping the `masterpack.wad` file on the source port EXE, or by runnign the following on the command line.
+To play this, run it with a modern Doom source port, with xMAPINFO support, such as DSDA-Doom, Woof!, Nugget, Eternity, Odamex or the ZDoom family.

+By merely dragging and dropping the `masterpack.wad` file on the source port EXE, or by running the following on the command line.

 ```bash
 # With DSDA